hynd/heka-tsutils-plugins/README.md

 ## Things To Do
 * Unit tests, benchmarking, docs...
-* Handle the StatsD "set" type.
-* More validation of OpenTSDB input (allowed characters, enforcing tags)
+* More validation of OpenTSDB input (allowed characters etc)